 As an SRP Preferred Solar Installer, we have helped thousands of SRP customers beat SRP's demand game.
 Let's take a closer look at how we do it.

 Demand pricing is dramatically different than more traditional rate plans, which charge you only for the total amount of energy you "consume" during the billing cycle.
 Demand-based rate plans also charges you for your highest single 30-minute pull of on-peak energy.
 The good news is that if you can address the demand fee, you gain access to incredibly cheap kWh prices.

-To better understand how demand pricing works, watch the videos below.
+To better understand how demand pricing works, watch the video below.